SQLMesh macros

 applies the function to each item in the array, only including the item in the output array if it meets the condition.

-The anonymous function should be written in SQL and is evaluated with SQLGlot's SQL engine.
+The anonymous function should be written in SQL and is evaluated with SQLGlot's SQL executor.
 It supports standard SQL equality and comparison operators - see @IF

 above for more information about supported operators.